v0lta/Jax-Wavelet-Toolbox/README.md

 - Extended jit support.

 ## Feedback:
-This is an early release, if you have questions or run into issues, please let me know.
+This is an early release, if you have questions, suggestions or run into issues, please let me know.